TheLaughingDuck/TheLaughingDuck/README.md

 🛠️ [My Bachelor's Thesis](https://github.com/TheLaughingDuck/KANDIDAT_Simulation) on various initialization techniques for the k-means algorithm.

+🛠️ [A couple of small projects](https://github.com/TheLaughingDuck/Small_Projects) I'm quite proud of.
+Some handy machine learning helpers, and a program that automates task creation for Todoist, the task management application.

 ## I have experience working with
 - Python (PyTorch, keras, pyspark)
 - Machine Learning